 Mr. Maysles is a man who hardly needs an introduction.
 Partnered with his brother David recording sound, the pair are responsible for some of the most influential and well-loved documentary films ever committed to celluloid.
 Grey Gardens, Salesman and Gimme Shelter are the most famous, but their canon goes much further.
 They’ve worked with icons of every stripe, including silver screen legends Marlon Brando and Orson Welles, athletic hero Muhammad Ali, art-world giants Christo and Jeanne-Claude, and literary laureate Truman Capote…just to name a few.
 Obviously Albert Maysles has a wealth of stories, but people are still quick to ask about that windy morning on an airport tarmac half a century earlier, when America met the Beatles.
 At the time, he had no idea that the shockwaves from this event would still be felt decades later.
-In fact, he didn’t even know who these guys were!
+In fact, he didn’t even know who these guys were.

 “I got a call from Granada Television in England saying, ’The Beatles are arriving in two hours.
 Would you like to make a film of them?’
 So I put my hand over the phone and I said to my brother, ’Who are the Beatles?'”
 He still laughs recalling the memory of a pre-Fab Four existence.
 Thankfully his brother David was an early Beatles convert, and soon a deal was made to produce what was to become What’s Happening!
 The Beatles In The U.S.A.
 “We rushed over to the airport just in time to see the plane coming down.”

 It would take several lifetimes to forget the incredible scene that greeted Maysles as he arrived at John F. Kennedy International Airport, recently renamed for the young president who had been gunned down just eleven weeks earlier.
 Hoards of teenagers packed the terminal and spilled onto the gate, some brandishing homemade signs or copies of the just-released Meet The Beatles album.
 In the wake of the recent national tragedy, young people needed a reason to celebrate.
-It was America’s first symptoms of Beatlemania, and they had it bad!
+It was America’s first symptoms of Beatlemania.
 “I was swallowed up by all the shouting and screaming and love that the young women were expressing,” Maysles tells us.
 “People didn’t know whether there would be five people arriving or five thousand.
 I think there were five or ten thousand youngsters all excited about the Beatles, who we hadn’t met yet.
 But this was it.
 This was their opportunity.”

 It sounds dangerous to be caught in a crossfire hurricane of hysterical teenagers, but Maysles insists that he never felt unsafe.
 “The innocent part is what took over.
 There was innocence at the heart of the Beatles, and in all the people that joined in.”
 The foursome looked stunned as they waved their way down the airplane steps, stepping into a new and uncharted phase of their career.
 In Mr. Maysles’ words, “It started a whole new adventure.”